Amblessed/junit5-crash-course/src/Notes.md

 - This annotation is used to control the order of the test methods in a class
 - It is used at the method level to specify the order of the test methods within the class
 - Used in conjunction with `@TestMethodOrder(MethodOrderer.OrderAnnotation.class)`

+ # @ValueSource
+- This annotation is used to create a parameterized test
+- It is used at the method level to specify the values to be used in the parameterized test
+- It is used in conjunction with `@ParameterizedTest`
+- Used to supply a single array of values to a test method.
+It supports arrays of primitive types, strings and classes

+# @EnumSource
+- This annotation is used to create a parameterized test
+- It is used at the method level to specify the values to be used in the parameterized test
+- It is used in conjunction with `@ParameterizedTest`
+- Allows you to specify enum constants as parameters for test methods, making it easy to test different enum values

+# @CsvSource
+- Used to supply comma separated values to a test method.

+# @CsvFileSource
+- loads data from external CSV files and supplies to the test method

+# @MethodSource
+- Allows supplying arguments from factory methods (static methods) within the same class or external classes

+# @ArgumentsSource
+- Allows you to specify a custom provider by implementing the ArgumentsProvider interface